Curriculum Design

 Impact

-At the end of each half term, children are assessed in foundation subjects.
-Teachers are able to identify gaps in learning and plan appropriate learning opportunities to ensure that children’s knowledge and skills are secure.
+At the end of each term, children are assessed in all foundation subjects.
+Teachers are able to identify gaps in learning and plan appropriate and creative learning opportunities to ensure that children’s knowledge and skills are secure before they move on to the next year.

 At the end of year 1, children will take the statutory phonics test to ascertain whether they have a secure understanding of phonics.
 In line with statutory government guidelines, children will take part in Statutory Assessments Tests (SATs) at the end of Key Stage One (year 2) and at the end of Key Stage Two (year 6).
 At the end of year 4, all children will take the statutory times tables test.